Honigman (clothing company)

-Honigman (הוניגמן) is an Israeli fashion company specializing in ladies fashion clothing.
-For children, a separate store Honigman Kids (הוניגמן קידס) exists alongside their sub-brand Virus, sold inside the Honigman Kids stores.
-Honigman is also the parent company to the teen fashion clothing brand, TNT.
+Honigman (הוניגמן) was an Israeli fashion company specializing in ladies fashion clothing.
+For children, a separate store Honigman Kids (הוניגמן קידס) operated alongside its sub-brand Virus, sold inside the Honigman Kids stores.
+Honigman was also the parent company of the teen fashion clothing brand TNT.

-Established in 1947, Honigman is one of Israel's largest clothing companies with its three brands, Honigman, Honigman Kids, and TNT, being sold in 150 stores across the country.
+Honigman was one of Israel's largest clothing companies, with its three brands – Honigman, Honigman Kids, and TNT – sold in 150 stores across the country.
+The group traced its origins to a children's clothing store opened in 1947 and was incorporated by the Honigman brothers in 1978.
+In 2018, it entered liquidation: the flagship women's chain was closed permanently, while the Honigman Kids brand was sold to the operator of the KIWI chain and has continued to trade under separate ownership.

 History

+The company traces its origins to a small children's clothing store opened in 1947.
+The brothers Yaakov and Micha Honigman established the chain in 1978.

 In March 2011, TNT was in a dispute with Israel's Consumer Protection Unit over a winter campaign starring Brazilian model, Jesus Luz and Irina Denisova.
 The Unit ordered TNT to remove the ads within seven days, alleging that Denisova appeared underage and that the ads were of a sexual nature.
 TNT responded: "We reject the claim that the model poses as an underage girl, and we would like to stress that the model was 19 at the time the campaign was shot.
 To dispel any doubt, the billboard signs and store ads included a caption stating that 'the models are adults.'"